Democratic Leadership: Key Characteristics and Benefits

-What Is Democratic Leadership?
+What Is the Democratic Leadership Style?

 Democratic leadership is a style in which both leaders and group members help make decisions.
 Also known as participative leadership, this leadership approach encourages group members to share their ideas, participate actively in the decision-making process, and discuss different options and alternatives.